-This course is the third in a series of four courses designed to support students in the development and completion of their doctoral dissertation.
-In this course, students will design an evidence-based research methodology approach to investigate the problem identified and approved in the Dissertation: Problem Statement and Literature Review course.
-Students will complete the data collection process, based on previously obtained permission and IRB approval, and ending with data analysis.
-Dissertation chapters three and four will be completed.
+Next, students will design an evidence-based research methodology approach to investigate the problem identified and approved in the proposal stage.
+Students will complete the data collection process, based on previously obtained permission and IRB approval, and perform data analysis.
 The DBA Stats Primer (in ulearn) is a helpful resource to guide quantitative methodology and analysis.